FAQs

 Frequently Asked Questions

 A: The IPCC has generated a number of methodology reports on national greenhouse gas inventories with a view to providing internationally acceptable inventory methodologies.
+These methodology reports are available on the following website http://www.ipcc-nggip.iges.or.jp/public/.
 The IPCC accepts the responsibility to provide scientific and technical advice on specific questions related to those inventory methods and practices that are contained in these reports, or at the request of the UNFCCC in accordance with established IPCC procedures.
-The IPCC has set up the Task Force on Inventories (TFI) to run the National Greenhouse Gas Inventory Programme (NGGIP) to produce this methodological advice.
-Parties to the UNFCCC have agreed to use the IPCC Guidelines in reporting to the convention.
-Annex I Parties are required to use the Revised 1996 Guidelines for National Greenhouse Gas Inventories (Revised 1996 Guidelines), the Good Practice Guidance and Uncertainty Management in National Greenhouse Gas Inventories (GPG2000) and the Good Practice Guidance for Land Use, Land-Use Change and Forestry (GPG-LULUCF).
-Non-Annex I Parties should use the Revised 1996 Guidelines and are “encouraged” to use the GPG2000 and the GPG-LULUCF.
-See http://www.ipcc-nggip.iges.or.jp/ for full details.
+The IPCC has set up the Task Force on National Greenhouse Gas Inventories (TFI) to run the National Greenhouse Gas Inventory Programme (NGGIP) to produce this methodological advice.
+Parties to the UNFCCC have agreed to use the IPCC Guidelines in reporting to the Convention.
+Annex I Parties shall use the 2006 IPCC Guidelines for National Greenhouse Gas Inventories (2006 IPCC Guidelines) and are encouraged to use the 2013 Supplement to the 2006 IPCC Guidelines for National Greenhouse Gas Inventories: Wetlands (Wetlands Supplement).

 A: Utilising IPCC procedures, nominated experts from around the world draft the reports that are then extensively reviewed twice before approval by the IPCC.
 This process ensures that the widest possible range of views are incorporated into the documents.
 See http://www.ipcc-nggip.iges.or.jp/ for full details.